Marketing-Suite/ios-sdk/ReadMe.md

 **unsubscribe**(**completionHandler**: StringCompletionHandlerType? = nil)

-The UnSubscribe function sends a message to CCMP unsubscribing the device from future push notification campaigns.
+The Unsubscribe function sends a message to CCMP unsubscribing the device from future push notification campaigns.

 **completionHandler** -- **completionHandler** -- A callback function executed when the device is unsubscribed.